amirtha-1412/amirtha-1412/README.md

   <summary><strong>AI Notes Summarizer</strong></summary>
   <br>
   <p>
-    A web application built with Streamlit and Hugging Face Transformers that leverages both extractive and abstractive methods to generate concise summaries from text [1].
+    A web application built with Streamlit and Hugging Face Transformers that leverages both extractive and abstractive methods to generate concise summaries from unstructured text [1].
   </p>
 </details>